Armed Forces Medical Services: Classification of hospitals

-Hospitals in the Army are classified into various categories as Sectional, Peripheral, Mid Zonal, Zonal, Command, Army Hospital (Research & Referral), based on bed strength and extent of availability of specialties.
+Hospitals in the Army are classified into the following categories – Sectional, Peripheral, Mid Zonal, Zonal, Command, and Army Hospital (Research & Referral) – based on their bed strength and extent of the availability of specialties.

 Training institutions

 The Armed Forces Medical College, Pune (AFMC) is the premier training institution of the AFMS established in May 1948.
 Other select hospitals such as Army Hospital (R&R), CH (AF) Bengaluru and INHS Asvini, Mumbai also impart post graduate training to the AMC officers.
 The College of Nursing at AFMC conducts a four-year degree course in Nursing.